-5. How to store Perindopril tablets
+5. How to store Perindopril Tablets

-Keep this medicine out of the sight and reach of children.

-Store in the original package in order to protect from moisture and light.

-Do not store above 25°C

-Use within 60 days after first opening the Aluminium pouch.
-Aluminium pouch contains desiccant, do not swallow the desiccant.

-Do not use this medicine after the expiry date which is stated on the carton after EXP.
-The expiry date refers to the last day of the

-Do not throw away any medicines via wastewater or household waste.
+- Keep this medicine out of the sight and reach of children. - Do not store above 30°C. - Do not use this medicine after the expiry date which appears on the packet after "do not use after" or "exp".
+The first 2 figures show the month, while the last figures show the year.
+The expiry date refers to the last day of that month. - Do not use this medicine if you notice any discolouration of the tablets. - Do not throw away any medicines via wasterwater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help protect the environment.
+These measures will help to protect the environment.